Solve/Next

 Make Stuff / Bet Small

-Small bets—built and tested in the field, same day
+Small Bets—built and tested in the field, same day

-Evening close—the escalation question: after the debrief, each participant is asked one question about their own organisation: “Of the assumptions we surfaced this week—which ones, if they turned out to be wrong, would change a capital allocation decision that only your CFO or CEO can authorise?”
+Evening close—the escalation question.
+After the debrief, each participant is asked one question about their own organization: “Of the assumptions we surfaced this week—which ones, if they turned out to be wrong, would change a capital allocation decision that only your CFO or CEO can authorize?”
 Responses are documented.
-This is not a social exercise—it is the designed bridge from the week in Paris to the Growth Gap Diagnostic conversation inside the participant’s own organisation.
+This is the designed bridge from the week in Paris to the Growth Gap Diagnostic™ conversation inside the participant’s own organization.
 The Solve Next team follows up within 30 days with anyone for whom a specific decision and a specific executive have been named.

 4.5